Narcissism is one of the most insidious character disorders in existence.

 Dealing with a narcissistic adult child is a lose-lose situation.

 When you face off with your adult child, you only want to help them.
 But you can’t.
-Narcissism generally develops during childhood.
+While narcissism in childhood can’t be cured, it can be addressed so that there’s a chance their narcissism will be less severe.
 Once your child is no longer a child, it’s often too late to treat the disorder.

-The narcissism grows to be a part of their personality.
+The narcissism is a part of their personality.
 It’s an extension of themselves.
-These people have no desire to get “better”.
+They have no desire to get “better”.
 They don’t see that there’s anything wrong with them in the first place.

 Changing Your Point of View

-Narcissists have managed to delude themselves into thinking that they are perfect, and so have no real desire to change.
+Narcissists genuinely believe they are perfect, and so have no real desire to change.
 You won’t help them become better people.
 You’ll only be able to help them reach selfish goals, often at your own expense.
 That’s not really helping anyone.

 So how do you get out of this lose-lose situation and make it a win-win?